g0rbe/gorbe.io/content/posts/ghost/install.md

 ---
-sidebar_label: Install
-title: "Install Ghost CMS on Debian 10"
+title: "Install Ghost"
-tags: ["Ghost", "selfhost" ]
 description: "How to install and configure Ghost CMS on Debian 10 with MariaDB and Nginx."
+summary: "How to install and configure Ghost CMS on Debian 10 with MariaDB and Nginx."
+date: 2020-06-25T00:00:00+01:00
+categories: ["Ghost", "selfhost" ]
+keywords: ["Ghost", "selfhost" ]
+draft:  false
 ---